VOLTTRON/volttron/services/core/Darksky/README.rst

 Darksky Agent
 =============

-Powered by Dark Sky
+Powered by `Dark Sky <https://darksky.net/dev>`_

 This agent provides the ability to query for current and forecast weather data from Dark Sky.
-The agent extends BaseWeatherAgent that provides caching of recently requested data, API call tracking, as well as mapping of weather point names from NOAA's naming scheme to the standardized CF-conventions scheme.
+The agent extends BaseWeatherAgent that provides caching of recently requested data, API call tracking, as well as mapping of weather point names from Darksky's naming scheme to the standardized CF-conventions scheme.

 Configuration
 -------------